 Despite these surveys, Riddell remained reluctant to do much until 1828 when, with the Estate’s finances in increasing trouble, he started clearances on the south side of the peninsula.
 Riddell also helped some families to leave other clachans by paying their passages if they agreed to emigrate.
 The Cameron family of Swordle Huel took the opportunity offered, and left from Tobermory in 1837 on board the Brilliant.

-The Swordle clachans were some time in following, but were finally cleared in 1853.
+The Swordle clachans were finally cleared in 1853.
 In his ‘History of the Highland Clearances’, dated 1914, Alexander MacKenzie described these clearances, quoting evidence submitted to Deer Forest Commission of 1892 and notes of conversations which he had with actual witnesses of the incidents described.
 His account is as follows:

 MacKenzie’s statement that ‘not one of them owed the proprietor a shilling in the way of arrears of rent’ does not stand up to scruptiny.
 These clearances followed a report by Thomas Goldie Dickson acting for the Trustees of Riddell’s Estate, which stated that, in 1851, the Swordle tenants owed over £400 in rent arrears.